duckylul/Emitswoh-Discord-Fun-Bot/README.md

 <br />

 - **Q: Where can I find the default configuration?**
-- A: [Default Configuration] ot avaliable currently
+- A: [Default Configuration] Not avaliable currently

 <br />